Homemade Beef Stew Recipe

-I’ve been dusting off the recipe files here at the Love Shack and came across this simple, rustic, 5 Star homemade beef stew.
-I really like to make something hearty and seasonal for the holidays and comfort food is always a crowd pleaser.
+I’ve been dusting off the recipe files here at the Love Shack and came across this simple rustic and most tender 5 Star beef stew.
+I really like to make something hearty and seasonal for the holidays and comfort food is always a crowd pleaser on a chili day.

-As with any kind of stew you will need patience.
+- Patience – as with any kind of slow cooked stew you will need patience.
 This is not a meal you can rush as we are using tougher cuts of meat that need to simmer slowly until they tenderize and fall apart.
-It will taste is even better 2 days later.
+It will taste even better 2 days later.

-And tough the recipe calls for browning the chuck roast, you are free to skip this step and go on the healthier side.
-I’ve experimented both ways and couldn’t tell a change in flavor.
+- Browning – although the recipe calls for browning the chuck roast, you are free to skip this step and go for the healthier option.
+I’ve experimented both ways and couldn’t really tell a change in flavor.
 Ultimately your call!

 - 3 tbsp olive oil